 Mean revertive traders tend to blow off spectacularly, while trend followers bleed slowly.
 The latter, we believe, stand a better chance of surviving sharp and sudden moves in the market.

-Likewise, as shown in the links above, trend following strategies have frequently more big winners than big losers.
+Likewise, as shown in the links above, trend following strategies frequently have more big winners than big losers.
 The distribution tails are on the right side (the positive side).

 Does trend following fit your personality and trading style?

-At the end of the article we have a general piece of advice:
+At the end of the article, we have a general piece of advice:

 The truth is, most traders give up or don’t take the next signal after a series of losses.

 Moreover, can you handle being wrong at least 50% of the time?
 In trend following, the win ratio can sometimes even be lower than 50%!
-Trend following might be easy in backtests and on paper, but it’s far from easy to perform flawlessly without behavioral mistakes.
+Trend following might seem easy in backtests and on paper, but it’s far from easy to perform flawlessly without behavioral mistakes.

 What is a trend following CTA?